-According to the official online store, Apple has apparently discontinued the distribution of Beddit sleep monitors.
+Some five years after buying the business Apple has discontinued the distribution of Beddit sleep monitor.

 Essential reading: Ten gadgets for advanced sleep monitoring

 Thin as two sheets of paper, the sleep tracker is unnoticeable.
 All you need to do is place the sensor under your bed sheet.
 Located where your heart is, Beddit measures the person who’s physically on top of it.
 In the morning, you can check your sleep time, sleeping patterns, resting heart rate, breathing frequency and snoring time.